freeman-lab/minidux/README.md

 > just like [`redux`](https://github.com/reactjs/redux) but tiny

-This little module mimics the `redux` API but written in vanilla JS and with minimal dependencies and dev dependencies.
+This little module mimics the `redux` API, is written in vanilla JS, and has minimal dependencies and dev dependencies.

 ## Redux docs